 QoS control also refers to the authorization and enforcement of the Session-AMBR and default 5QI/ARP combination.
 The PCF may provide the Authorized Session-AMBR and the Authorized default 5QI and ARP combination as part of the PDU Session information for the PDU Session to the SMF.
 The Authorized Session-AMBR and Authorized default 5QI/ARP values takes precedence over other values locally configured or received at the SMF.

-In home routed roaming, the H-SMF may provide the QoS constraints received from the VPLMN (defined in clause 4.3.2.2.2 of TS 23.502 [3]) to the H-PCF.
-The H-PCF ensures that the Authorized Session-AMBR value does not exceed the Session-AMBR value provided by the VPLMN and the Authorized default 5QI/ARP contains a 5QI and ARP value supported by the VPLMN.
+In home routed roaming, the H-SMF may provide the QoS constraints received from the VPLMN (defined in clause 5.7.1.11 of TS 23.501 [2]) to the H-PCF.
+The H-PCF ensures that the Authorized Session-AMBR value does not exceed the Session-AMBR value provided by the VPLMN, that the 5QI Priority Level, if in the subscription, does not exceed the value provided by the VPLMN, and the Authorized default 5QI/ARP contains a 5QI and ARP value supported by the VPLMN.
 If no QoS constraints are provided the H-PCF considers that no QoS constraints apply unless operator policies define any.
 The PCF shall also consider the QoS constraints for the setting of the Subsequent Authorized default 5QI/ARP and Subsequent Authorized Session-AMBR.

 For policy control, the AF interacts with the PCF and the PCF interacts with the SMF as instructed by the AF.
 For certain events related to policy control, the AF shall be able to give instructions to the PCF to act on its own, i.e. based on the service information currently available.
 The following events are subject to instructions from the AF: